 It's worth remembering that if you change insurance provider after your pet has been treated for behavioural problems, this will be noted as a pre-existing medical condition.
 Your premium might also increase if you've had to claim for treatment.

 For more information on insuring your pet for depression and anxiety, contact the team at Admiral today.
-We can advise on finding the right policy for your pet, so you and your furry friend have a long and happy life together.
+We know how important it is to find the right policy for your pet, so you and your furry friend have a long and happy life together.

 Insurance Factory Ltd